Gifted Services by Program/Grade

 All district students can be eligible for single-subject or whole-grade acceleration (not just gifted identified students).
 Whole-grade Acceleration is determined by use of the IOWA Acceleration Scales assessment process.
 Contact the gifted coordinator for more information.

 Early Entrance to Kindergarten testing is done through the Office of Gifted Education and the Office of Psychological Services.
 Referrals are made to the Gifted Coordinator of the Office of Gifted Education using the Early Entrance to Kindergarten application posted on the CMSD website.
 Testing is generally done at a Summer Testing Clinic for Early Entrance to Kindergarten.
-All appointments must be scheduled through the Office of Gifted Education.
+All appointments must be scheduled through the Gifted Coordinator.